MatthewMckee4/course-notes/notes/2024-2025/computing_science/professional_software_development/notes.typ

 *Types of components*: general purpose, application specific.

-*Design by contract*: benefits of using the interface as offered by the providing com-ponent, obligations imposed on the component that uses the interface
+*Design by contract*: benefits of using the interface as offered by the providing component, obligations imposed on the component that uses the interface

-*Leaky abstractions*: whenever two component implementations (aprovider and a requirer of an interface) are wired together, theirfuture is influenced by assumptions on how theinterface will beutilizedandrealized.
+*Leaky abstractions*: whenever two component implementations (a provider and a requirer of an interface) are wired together, their future is influenced by assumptions on how the interface will be utilised and realised.

-*Architectural patterns*: Model View Control, Client-Server, Peer-to-Peer, Message-oriented architecture, Pipe and Filter, Plugin architecture.
+*Architectural patterns*

+*Model View Control*:
+- Model: data and business logic
+- View: presentation of data
+- Controller: mediates between model and view

+*Client-Server*:
+- Client: requests services from server
+- Server: provides services to clients

 *Thin-client architecture*: Purist approach to client-server.
-Clientscontain minimal logic.
+Clients contain minimal logic.

 *Fat-client architecture*: Clients perform more logic.
-Reduces com-munication with server by caching information.
+Reduces communication with server by caching information.

-*Peer-to-peer*: Resolves issue of resource scalibility.
-Every peer isa client and a server.
-All logic moved to clients (goes further thanfat-client).
+*Peer-to-peer*: Resolves issue of resource scalability.
+Every peer is a client and a server.
+All logic moved to clients (goes further than fat-client).

 *Information processing patterns*: Message-oriented architecture, pipe and filter.

-*Message-oriented architectural pattern*: provides a basis for asyn-chronous communication.
+*Message-oriented architectural pattern*: provides a basis for asynchronous communication.
-Communication occurs as discrete mes-sages passing through a message bus, which re-routes to the appro-priate client based on routing policy.
+Communication occurs as discrete messages passing through a message bus, which re-routes to the appropriate client based on routing policy.
-*Message driven*: Computation in a component is the resultof message reception from another component.
+*Message driven*: Computation in a component is the result of message reception from another component.
-*Message broker*: Deciding which component receives the mes-sage
+*Message broker*: Deciding which component receives the message.

 *Pipe and Filter Architecture*: Each filter provides and implements the same interface, called the pipe.
 The filtered wired into an assembly form a pipeline.
 Data source component provides input and requires the pipe interface.
-Data sink component provides the pipe interface on the rightto accept the system's output on the right.
+Data sink component provides the pipe interface on the right to accept the system's output on the right.
-To allow re-orderable filters each filter must provide and requirethe same interface.
+To allow re-orderable filters each filter must provide and require the same interface.

 *Plugin architecture* maintains a flexible mechanism for extension.
 Plugins stored in plugin registry.